 You don’t need big events for summer church outreach ideas.
 Acts of service are a great way to show people in your community that you care about them and aren’t just out for them to attend your church.
 You can set up a car wash in your church’s parking lot and make sure to advertise well in advance.
 Or, if the space isn’t able to host a car wash, you could offer this in neighboring areas.

 Offering to do free yard work will offer a little more flexibility, as you’re going to people’s homes.
 For yard work, you’ll just need a good lawn mower and to be ready to pull some weeds!

 The off-season of the year is a great time for parents to get some quality time in together.
 It makes it tough if parents don’t have money to afford a sitter and don’t know anyone who can watch their kiddos for them.
 Have your church host a “date night day care” so parents can go out while you watch the kids.
 Make it fun, exciting and a mini camp-like experience so that kids will want to come back.

 You can also encourage your church to do this in their own neighborhood.

-Let us know which of these you’ll try this summer and how it goes.
+Let us know which of these summer church outreach ideas you’ll try this summer and how it goes.